Representing on the Green: Celebrating CA’s Golf Leaders

 Rodney: A lot of companies talk the talk, but when it comes to actually hiring minorities, they fall short.
 It’s refreshing to work with people who genuinely recognize the value of diversity and inclusion and are intentional about the fact that it has to happen.

 That’s the difference at CA, and Columbia in general.
 This community has always prided itself on diversity.
-I appreciate that our President/CEO, Lakey Boyd, is committed to making sure our leadership reflects our diverse community.
+I appreciate that our leadership is committed to making sure our organization reflects our diverse community.
 Being in a leadership position, it’s incumbent on me that I continue to help change that landscape and pay it forward.

 Joan: CA embodies the diversity that Columbia was founded on, and that diversity strengthens our organization and community.
 I feel very lucky to be given the opportunity to be a leader and help influence lives and reach people who might not have thought of golf as their sport too.
 In my time at CA, I’ve mentored many girls and women and been able to see the impact of my mentorship.
 One young lady who started playing at age 16 got the opportunity to go to college from a golf scholarship.
 There are countless other stories like that.
 Those are the kinds of things I’m most proud of.